 That’s intentionally vague.
 It left applicants guessing whether their existing Sapphire would tank a bonus on the second card, and most points strategists treated it as a hard no.

-The Old Rule vs. the New Rule
+The Old Rule vs. the Current Rule

 Here’s the side-by-side breakdown of what actually changed: